NFL-Bills safety Hamlin in critical condition after collapsing, game postponed | Sports-Games

 "Our thoughts are with Damar and the Buffalo Bills.
 We will provide more information as it becomes available."
 Hamlins' family came down from the stands to be with him as he was transported to University of Cincinnati Medical Center.
 Local media said fans from both teams were standing outside the hospital waiting for news, some holding candles.

 It was unclear when the game between two AFC contenders with the No. 1 seed hanging in the balance would be concluded.
-The NFL Players Association said Hamlin's health was the number one priority.
+The NFL said in a conference call that the Bills would be returning to Buffalo and that a decision on the game would come later.

+The Bills are scheduled to close out the regular season on Sunday when they host the New England Patriots while the Bengals take on the Baltimore Ravens.
+"That's not our consideration right now, our concern is for the player and his wellbeing," Jeff Miller, NFL executive vice president of communications, public affairs and policy, told reporters.

+"I am sure at the appropriate time we will have a conversation around the next steps regarding the game."
+'PLEASE BE OK'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)